To Mega Therion (album)

 To Mega Therion is the second studio album (Note: The band's debut Morbid Tales was initially released as a six-track EP, while the American release added two additional tracks as an LP.
 The band retrospectively refers to the American release as their first studio album.) by Swiss extreme metal band Celtic Frost, released in October 1985 through Noise Records.
-The cover artwork is a painting by H. R. Giger titled Satan I.
+It was highly influential on death metal and black metal, and some consider it to be one of the best albums of the 1980s.

 "To Mega Therion" translates to the great beast in Greek.
 It is an expression found in the Bible but was also a nickname used by Aleister Crowley.

-The album was highly influential on death metal and black metal, and some consider it to be one of the best albums of the 1980s.
+The cover artwork is a painting by Swiss artist H. R. Giger titled Satan I.

 Music

 Sam Sodomsky of Pitchfork said To Mega Therion "spread apocalyptic visions over ungodly, vicious thrash metal."
 He further explained: "As subgenres began to harden into unified aesthetics, this music could not be pinned down: French horns, droning keyboards, and constantly shifting song structures assured that even the most devoted metalheads had never heard anything quite like it."

 The album's horn sections have been described as "Wagnerian".